nabury/End_of_outbreak_app/README.md

-# End of outbreak probabilities app
+# End-of-outbreak probability app

-Shiny app that generates and displays end of outbreak probabilities for infectious disease outbreaks.
+Shiny app that generates and displays end-of-outbreak probabilities for infectious disease outbreaks.

 Download the folder titled App to be able to run the app on your own machine using R.